-Kristen Connolly is dedicated to introducing the numerous benefits of mindfulness to those who are new to meditation or would like to develop a workable, customized practice that best fits their needs.
-She is committed to demonstrating a spiritual return on investment – the practical applications of being present, responding vs. reacting, and experiencing genuine confidence to achieve short- and long-term goals.
-Kristen works with people to find the best solution to meet their mindfulness aspirations while embodying what she teaches with an empathetic, engaging demeanor.
+Kristen Connolly, CMT-P, is dedicated to introducing the benefits of mindfulness to those who are new to meditation, and to those who would like to develop a workable, customized practice that best fits their needs.
+She is committed to demonstrating the practical applications of being present, responding vs. reacting, and experiencing genuine confidence to achieve short- and long-term goals.
+Kristen works with people to find the best solution to meet their mindfulness aspirations, while embodying what she teaches with an empathetic, engaging demeanor.

 After years of adventure in the music business, Kristen supported Fortune 100 senior and C-level executives for over 20 years.
 She experienced first-hand the struggles to balance work and personal life, navigate career advancement, and manage multiple competing priorities.
-After meditating for almost a decade, in 2015, Kristen fully committed to learning how to stay true to herself while managing the chaos of the corporate executive suite.
-She embarked on a journey that would bring clarity, calm, and mindfulness to her own life.
+In 2015, after meditating for almost a decade, Kristen fully committed to learn how to stay true to herself while managing the chaos of the corporate executive suite.

-Kristen finds gratification and inspiration through discovering amazing fresh fruits, veggies, and treats at her local farmers’ markets, and revels in guiltlessly spending an entire afternoon on her couch with a great, or even mediocre, book.
+Kristen finds gratification and inspiration through discovering amazing fresh fruits, veggies, and treats at her local farmers’ markets, and revels in guiltlessly spending an entire afternoon on her couch with a great, or even just pretty good, book.